galileoChr/Projects_galileo/MQL5/ReadMe.txt

-These are bots that can interact with various markets, especially Forex, with the intent to make profits through various trades along the day This project is still being developed, and it provided me with a chance to work with software that can interact with live financial securities.
+These are bots that can interact with various markets, especially Forex, with the intent to make profits through various trades along the day This project is still being developed, and it provided me with a chance to work with software that can actually interact with live financial securities.